John Horton Slaughter: Personal life

 Slaughter married Eliza Adeline Harris on August 4, 1871.
 Of their four children, only two, Addie and Willie, survived until adulthood.
 Eliza died in 1877 of smallpox in Tucson.

-On April 16, 1879, Slaughter, at the age of thirty-seven, married eighteen-year-old Cora Viola Howell at Tularosa, New Mexico Territory.
+On April 16, 1879, Slaughter, at the age of 37, married 18-year-old Cora Viola Howell at Tularosa, New Mexico Territory.
 The Slaughters had no children of their own, but they adopted several children, including Apache May, whom Slaughter encountered in 1896 while chasing the Apache Kid in Mexico.

-Years later, when he became ill, the Slaughters moved to an apartment on Twelfth Street in Douglas, Arizona.
+Years later, when he became ill, the Slaughters moved to an apartment on 12th Street in Douglas, Arizona.

 Previously believed to be Slaughter's former slave, John Swain (Slaughter), an experienced cowboy, settled in Tombstone and became one of its oldest and longstanding residents, dying at the age of nearly 100 in 1945.

 However, John Slaughter hired Swain on as an employee in Texas in 1879 prior to moving to Arizona.
-Swain was employed by Slaughter for a brief period before leaving the San Bernardino ranch and moving to Tombstone where he remained until his death.
+Swain was employed by Slaughter for a brief period before leaving the San Bernardino ranch and moving to Tombstone, where he remained until his death.
 John Horton Slaughter never owned a slave.